-Motorola launches "Unlock My Device" page for unlocking bootloadersAlex Wagner - Senior News Editor
+Motorola launches "Unlock My Device" page for unlocking bootloadersAlex Wagner - Deputy Managing Editor, News Desk

 It's been over a year since Motorola said that it planned to allow users to unlock the bootloaders on their devices, but it looks like company is finally starting to make good on its word.
 A new "Unlock My Device" page has been discovered on Motorola's website, which allows users to officially unlock the bootloader on devices that are supported by the site.
 Interested users must read over the warnings about bootloader unlocking and also need items such as the Android SDK and the latest Motorola USB drivers installed.
 Motorola says that there are four steps in the unlocking process and, once it's complete, the device's bootloader will be unlocked and the phone or tablet will be ready for tinkering.